mrzool/bash-sensible/README.md

 #### Smarter tab completion

-Readline bindings to improve on Bash's default tab completion.
-These settings get Bash to:
+Readline bindings to improve on Bash's default tab completion:

 - Perform file completion in a case insensitive fashion
 - Treat hyphens and underscores as equivalent